Salah-elsayed-2005/Library_System_Project/README.md

 ### Project Overview

-The Country Guessing Game, available in both command-line and GUI formats, engages players with questions about various countries, their capitals, landmarks, and other intriguing facts.
+Library System, available in both command-line and GUI formats.

 ### Features

-- **Diverse Range of Questions:** Topics cover geography, history, and culture for a comprehensive learning experience.
-- **Competitive Scoring System:** Players earn points based on accuracy and speed.
-- **Dynamic Question Pool:** Each game session presents a unique set of randomized questions.
+- **D ** T .
+- **C :** P .
+- **D :** E .

 ### Built With

-The project is implemented in the C programming language, emphasizing simplicity and user-friendliness.
+The project is implemented in the C++ & Java programming languages, emphasizing simplicity and user-friendliness.

 ### GUI Version

-The GUI version of the Country Guessing Game is developed using GTK+, offering a more interactive experience.
+The GUI version of the Country Guessing Game is developed using ?? , offering a more interactive experience.

 #### Running the GUI Version

-- **Windows:**
-    1. Install GTK+ from the [GTK Download Page](https://www.gtk.org/download/index.php).
-    2. Clone the repository.
-    3. Navigate to the GUI version directory.
-    4. Compile with GCC: `gcc  "pkg-config --cflags gtk+-3.0" -o country_guessing_game_gui main.c "pkg-config --libs gtk+-3.0"`
-    5. Run the executable.

-- **Mac:**
-    1. Install GTK+ using Homebrew: `brew install gtk+3`.
-    2. Clone the repository.
-    3. Compile and run as on Windows.

-- **Linux:**
-    1. Install GTK+ if not already present: `sudo apt-get install libgtk-3-dev` (for Ubuntu).
-    2. Clone, compile, and run as on Windows.

 ### How to Play

-1. Clone the repository using `git clone https://github.com/aabougendia/CSE121_Project.git`.
-2. Follow the provided instructions to run the application.
-3. Answer questions based on provided clues.
-4. Challenge yourself to improve with each game!

 ### Key Learnings

 This project provided insights into various programming concepts, including:
 - Structured Programming
-- Linked Lists
-- Binary Trees
-- File I/O Operations
-- GTK & GUI

 ### Contributing